Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 **Please note** that the Cosmos DB `Main` and `Archive` collections used in the reference implementation use fixed data size and the minimum 400 RUs without a partition key.
 This will have to be addressed in a real solution.

-In addition to Cosmos, Relecloud decided to use [Azure SQL Database](https://azure.microsoft.com/en-us/services/sql-database/) to persist trip summaries so they can be reported on in Power BI, for example.
+In addition to Azure Cosmos DB, Relecloud decided to use [Azure SQL Database](https://azure.microsoft.com/en-us/services/sql-database/) to persist trip summaries so they can be reported on in Power BI, for example.
 Please refer to [Power BI Handler](#power-bi-handler) section for details on this.

-## Source Code Structure
+## Source code structure

 ### DOTNET